Institutional Biosafety Committee (IBC)

 Reporting Incidents

 Report all laboratory incidents to EHS.
 Incident reports should include sufficient information to allow for an understanding of the nature and consequences of the incident, as well as its cause.
-The NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) states that “…any significant problems, violations of the NIH Guidelines, or any significant research-related accidents and illnesses” must be reported to NIH Office of Science Policy (OSP) within 30 days.
-Certain types of accidents must be reported on a more expedited basis.
-Spills or accidents in BSL2 laboratories resulting in an exposure must be immediately reported to NIH OSP.
-Spills or accidents occurring in high containment laboratories resulting in an overt or potential exposure must be immediately reported to NIH OSP.
+The NIH Guidelines state that “…any significant problems, violations of the NIH Guidelines, or any significant research-related accidents and illnesses” must be reported to NIH Office of Science Policy (OSP) within 30 days.
+Spills or accidents in BSL2 laboratories resulting in exposure must be immediately reported to NIH OSP.
+Spills or accidents occurring in high containment laboratories resulting in exposure or potential exposure must also be immediately reported to NIH OSP.

 Any spill or accident involving recombinant DNA research of the nature described above or that otherwise leads to personal injury or illness or to a breach of containment must be reported to OSP.
 These kinds of events might include skin punctures with needles containing recombinant DNA, the escape or improper disposition of a transgenic animal, or spills of high-risk recombinant materials occurring outside of a biosafety cabinet.
 Failure to adhere to the containment and biosafety practices articulated in the NIH Guidelines must also be reported to OSP.

 Animal research involving biohazardous agents, recombinant DNA or synthetic nucleic acid molecules must be reviewed and approved by the IBC and Institutional Animal Care and Use Committee (IACUC).
 An IBC registration and IACUC registration must be submitted separately to the respective committees.
-Please note that the IACUC will not approve a registration of involving biohazardous agents, recombinant DNA or synthetic nucleic acid molecules unless full or prerequisite approval has been issued by the IBC.
+IACUC will not approve a protocol involving biohazardous agents, recombinant DNA, or synthetic nucleic acid molecules until full or prerequisite approval has been issued by the IBC.

-Principal Investigators are responsible for full compliance with the NIH Guidelines during the conduct of research involving recombinant or synthetic nucleic acid molecules.
+Principal Investigators are responsible for full compliance with the NIH Guidelines while conducting research involving recombinant or synthetic nucleic acid molecules.
 As part of this general responsibility, the Principal Investigator should:

 • Be adequately trained in good microbiological techniques;